MAD-Projects/Bone-Basics/Finances.md

 ### Vangaurd IRA

+### Stocks v.
+Bonds
+1. What's your age?
+2. Subtract your age from 100 (or 110).
+3. The result is the percentage of your assets that should be invested in stocks.

+### Percentage Breakdown
+- 60% Stocks
+ - 70% S&P Index Fund
+ - 15% Small Cap Index Fund
+ - 15% International (Not Global) Fund
+- 40% Bonds
+ - 100% Long Term Index (Minimum of 10 years).
+ - 5-10% Could go into a REIT (Real Estate Investment Trust Index Fund) Fund.
+This could be a part of the bond holdings.

 ## INDIVIDUAL STOCKS:
 Never buy or sell individual stocks.

+###Stock:
+A stock is a share in a publicly traded company.
+###Bond:
+A Bond is a loan to a company in return for the loan, the company promises to both pay interest on the money give to it and pay the loan-that is the bond-back by a specified date.

 ## FIDUCIARY STANDARD:
 Make your financial advisor commit to the Fiduciary Standard.